-There are many types of injuries and illnesses that can be covered by the Louisiana workers’ compensation insurance program.
-These include traumatic injuries that occur during a single event, such as a broken leg during a fall.
-Workers’ compensation may also cover mental injuries from withstanding sudden stress at work.
-Mental conditions may be more difficult to prove than physical injuries.
+Benefits should cover traumatic injuries that occur during a single event, such as a broken leg from a fall.
+Workers’ compensation may also cover psychological injuries from withstanding sudden stress at work.
+Mental conditions may be more challenging to prove than physical injuries.

-While you focus on recovering from your injuries, a Baton Rouge workers’ compensation lawyer from Laborde Earles Injury Lawyers can handle the entire life of your claim on your behalf.
-This can allow you to spend more time with your family or to begin treatments for your condition.
+While you focus on recovering from your injuries, the workers’ compensation team from Laborde Earles Injury Lawyers will handle your claim, appeal, and other actions on your behalf.
+This can allow you to focus on the treatment for your condition.